-31.9 Annotated JDK
+31.10 Annotated JDK

 You will need to supply annotations for relevant parts of the JDK; otherwise, your type-checker may produce spurious warnings for code that uses the JDK.
-As described in Section 30, there are two general ways to supply an annotated library: in Java files that will be compiled to .class files, or as stub files (partial Java source files).
+You need to write your annotations twice: once for JDK 8 and once for JDK 11.